Orange-OpenSource/noria-ontology/ontology/README.md

 - potentially, a `owl:priorVersion`;
 - zero or more `owl:import`s that point to other ontologies (potentially ontology version IRIs) to be imported.

-Then every ontology instance must have the following recommended metadata:
+Then each ontology instance must have the following recommended metadata:

 - type `voaf:Vocabulary`;
 - at least one `dcterms:title` with a language tag;